Important information

 Fund activity

-During the quarter the fund delivered a positive return that slightly outperformed the benchmark.
-In sector terms, the strongest contributions came from materials, consumer staples and industrials, though gains were partially offset by underperformance in consumer discretionary and communications.
-At the stock level, overweight positions in Cameco and BWX Technologies were the largest contributors to relative performance, while Alibaba and Graphic Packaging were the main detractors.
+During the quarter, the fund generated a positive return and outperformed the benchmark.
+From a sector perspective, the strongest contributions were derived from consumer discretionary, communications and technology, although these gains were partially offset by weaker performance, particularly in industrials and health care.
+At the stock level, overweight positions in Alibaba and Baidu were the most significant contributors to relative performance, whilst Lululemon and Align Technology were among the main detractors.

 Outlook

-We expect the global equity market to maintain momentum but with greater dispersion across regions and sectors.
-We believe that large-cap technology and AI-driven stocks will continue to outperform, supported by resilient earnings and potential US Federal Reserve rate cuts.
-China is expected to maintain its recovery momentum, supported by continued policy easing, improving investor sentiment and growing interest in the domestic AI and technology sectors.
+We anticipate that global equity markets overall will sustain their momentum, though with greater divergence across regions and sectors.
+Large-cap technology and AI-focused stocks are expected to continue outperforming, supported by resilient earnings and the prospect of potential Federal Reserve rate cuts.
+China is projected to maintain its recovery, underpinned by ongoing policy easing, improving investor sentiment, and rising interest in the domestic AI and technology sectors.
+Nevertheless, elevated geopolitical risks, such as tensions in the Middle East and ongoing tariff uncertainties, may give rise to bouts of volatility, which investors should monitor closely.

 Important Information